This year’s Festival concluded over the weekend of 10-11 Sept and 17-18 Sept.

-The Festival is delighted to have eight gardens from Linden to Lawson in the mid-Blue Mountains showcasing this year.
-From homely rustic patches to charming cottage-style and established formal gardens, there’s something for everyone to enjoy and explore, as well as a Scavenger Hunt for the little ones.
+We were delighted to have eight gardens from Linden to Lawson in the mid-Blue Mountains showcasing this year.
+From homely rustic patches to charming cottage-style and established formal gardens, there was something for everyone to enjoy and explore, as well as a Scavenger Hunt for the little ones.

 Follow us on Facebook for the latest updates.

 A modern garden, lovingly designed by its landscape designer owner.
 An informal mixture of classic Mediterranean and Spanish mission-style, the garden complements a 1920s bungalow with extensive views and showcases how low maintenance design can work with its water-wise plants, including many rare species of succulents.
 The patio area has also been updated since the last Festival.

 David is a landscape designer who has been part of the Festival since 2017.
 When David and Amber moved to the property in 2006, Aldebaran was created in a large part to realise David’s lifelong dream of having an open garden to share his appreciation of plants with other garden lovers.

 Named after a Japanese Anime Nature Spirit, this rustic cottage-style garden grows on a terraced slope, with an emphasis on scented, medicinal and edible plants.
 Look closely and you’ll find fantasy sculptures based on films the owners have worked on, peeking through the foliage, and whimsical objects cleverly repurposed from recycled material, creating a garden that is brimming with energy and creativity.
 Don’t miss the succulent flowered earth roof, a new walk-in planter enclosure and the revamped cosy Teahouse inspired by Totoro himself!